snowby666/Django-OpenCV-Video-Streaming/README.md

 ## Documentation:

 ### How it works:
-In this project I don't use ~`cap = cv2.VideoCapture(0)`~ to receive webcam feed since it only works on local machine.
+In this project, I don't use ~`cap = cv2.VideoCapture(0)`~ to receive webcam feed since it only works on local machine.
 For production deployment, I choose Django Channels because it supports Websocket.
 I also tried SSE + Ajax approach but the performance was inefficent.

 With WebSockets implemented to this project, we can stream data persistently between Client and Server.